kingces95/kingjs/task-pool/README.md

 ### Parameters
 - `maxConcurrent`: The maximum number of concurrent tasks.
 The default value is 1.
 - `maxPending`: The maximum number of pending tasks.
 The default value is 1.
-- `bounce`: Invoked upon pending queue overflow to pick  which pending task to drop.
+- `bounce`: Invoked when the pending queue overflows and returns the index of the task to drop.
 The default culls the oldest task.
   - `queue`: The pending task queue.
   - Should return `queue` with fewer elements.

+### Remarks
+ - TaskPool emits the following events with a task
+   - `'start'` when the task is scheduled to run
+   - `'finish'` when the task returns
+   - `'block'` when the task is put onto the pending queue
+   - `'drop'` when the task is dropped from pending queue
+ - Event `'finish'` is proceeded by `'start'`
+ - Event `'drop'` is proceeded by `'block'`
+ - Event `'start'` may be proceeded by `'block'`

 ## Install
 With [npm](https://npmjs.org/) installed, run